Your guide to pepper: How to use black, white, green and pink peppercorns

 Black pepper used to be a “rare, expensive foodstuff,” O’Connell wrote.
 “In the early Middle Ages rents, taxes and dowries were often paid in pepper,” and at its peak, it was as valuable as gold.
 If the gray powder found in shakers and paper packets is all you know, that might seem far-fetched.
 But the world of pepper is worthy of such attention and esteem, still, and now is the time to open your palate to the possibilities it has to offer.

 “The word ‘pepper’ is used to describe dozens of different types and varieties that come in a medley of colors, a spectrum of grades, and a range of qualities.
 It is even used for imitators that are not pepper at all.
 But it applies first and foremost to the dried fruit of Piper nigrum, a climbing shrub native to India,” Caitlin PenzeyMoog wrote for Serious Eats.
-Black, white and green pepper fall under this category of “true” peppercorns, whereas pink and Sichuan peppercorns come from different plants.
+Black, white and green pepper fall under this category of “true” peppercorns, whereas pink and Sichuan, sometimes packaged as “Szechuan,” peppercorns come from different plants.

 Though sometimes referred to as a berry, the fruit of Piper nigrum is a drupe, as are stone fruits, meaning that it consists of a seed in the center surrounded by a layer of flesh.
 This layer, along with the surface layers of the seed within, contains the main compound responsible for the spice’s characteristic pungent flavor: piperine.
 The fruit grows in clusters on spikes, similar to a bunch of grapes, shifting in color from green to red as they mature.
 The stage at which the fruit is harvested and how it’s processed will determine the type of pepper and what flavor dimensions it brings to a dish.